JemCasey/playtesting-bot/README.md

   * Once a set reaches the stage at which packets are being assembled, packets can be playtested as a whole with a troupe of playtesters who are not on the editing team.
 This occurs in "bulk," with the troupe at once hearing all of the questions in a given packet being read over audio.
   * In this situation, playtesters give answers in a bulk playtesting channel.
 Playtesters use reactions to indicate their results for each question (e.g. "10"/"0" for tossups; "E"/"M"/"H" for bonuses).
 Each question can be discussed in an associated thread.

-The bot was created by Jordan Brownstein in 2023 for the production of 2024 Chicago Open.
-Jordan wrote the bulk of the code, and in 2024 Ani Perumalla added a few new features for the production of 2025 ACF Regionals.
-Ophir Lifshitz designed the bulk playtesting react emojis and provided suggestions and feedback on features.
+The bot was created by [Jordan Brownstein](https://github.com/JemCasey) in 2023 for the production of 2024 Chicago Open.
+Jordan wrote the bulk of the code, and in 2024 [Ani Perumalla](https://github.com/ani-per) added a few new features for the production of 2025 ACF Regionals.
+[Ophir Lifshitz](https://github.com/hftf) designed the bulk playtesting react emojis and provided suggestions and feedback on features.

 ## Instructions for Users

-These instructions have been split based on whether you are a manager for the bot or whether you are just an editor in the production server.
+These instructions for users have been split based on whether you are a manager for the bot or whether you are just an editor or playtester in the production server.
 Bot managers must configure the bot before it may be used by editors and playtesters.

 ### Instructions for Bot Managers